 Level 1 offer: single child isolating due to COVID or ill with COVID symptoms

-- access to online learning platforms with suggestions of activities to complete on Doodle, Bug Club and Times Table Rockstars
+- Access to online learning platforms with suggestions of activities to complete on Doodle, Bug Club and Times Table Rockstars

-- Suggested links to further learning through sources such as The Oak National Academy and BBC Bitesize
+- Suggested links to further learning resources e.g. Oak National Academy or BBC Bitesize

 Level 2 offer: whole class or year group having to isolate due to contact with a positive case

-- digital pre-recorded teaching of new and modeled concepts for maths and English
+- Digital pre-recorded teaching of new concepts for maths and English

-- where appropriate, some teacher feedback to praise, motivate or develop the child
+- Where appropriate, some teacher feedback to praise, motivate or develop

-- an encouragement to share work with the school so we can celebrate activities that are happening
+- Encouragement to share work with school on Google Classroom so we can celebrate activities that are happening

 Level 3 offer: whole school closure due to local or national lockdown